dj3030/Andreas/README.md

 `npm install -g homey-433`

 To use this tool you need to run
-`homey433 generate [configDir] [projectDir]`
+`homey433 generate [type] [configDir] [projectDir]`

+The type of generator that should be used defaults to `433`.
+The other option is `ir`.
-The configDir is relative to the projectDir and is `433_generator` by default.
+The configDir is relative to the projectDir and is `433_generator` by default (when type is `ir` default is `ir_generator`).
 The projectDir is defaulted to the current directory in the command line.
 To generate and run the project in one command you can call the following command.
 `homey433 generate && athom project --run`

 ### The config file